Pints, Pounds, & Pâté

 What to Wear in Italy: Skirts and Dresses

-Of course, you'll also likely want to pop into random churches that you happen upon on your travels, so be sure to keep this in mind when packing skirts and shorts.
+Of course, you'll also likely want to pop into churches that you happen upon on your travels, so be sure to keep this in mind when packing skirts and shorts.

 And if these piazzas have you dreaming of sipping an apertivo, while overlooking the Pantheon at night, check out Rome's Best Piazzas.